-There is a special one-month open enrollment period for small group health plan sponsors that might not otherwise meet minimum participation or contribution requirements.
-It is a little-known window of time that could save you money and secure better health care coverage for you, your family and your employees.
+There is a special small-group health insurance open enrollment period for January 1st effective dates for groups that might not otherwise meet minimum participation or contribution requirements.
+It is a little-known window of time that could save you money and secure better healthcare coverage for you, your family & your employees.

 What are the benefits to Small Group plans versus Individual Market plans?